qbrusa/Windows-Security-Event-ID-Helper/README.md

 - [AdvancedSecurityEventIDs.csv](AdvancedSecurityEventIDs.csv) (Json to Csv)

 # Scripts
-You can divide or combine Json files using the scripts in the [script folder](script folder).
+You can divide or combine Json files using the scripts in the [Scripts](script folder).

 # Tags
 Below the descriptions of each tag and the source of the recommendation :